CUCentralAdvancement/sf-digitaleng-sandbox/README.md

 ## Example Workflow

-To illistrate this workflow, let's consider adding a custom object for a feature request.
+To illustrate this workflow, let's consider adding a custom object for a feature request.
 How would that move from TaskRay on through being deployed to the production environment?

 1. Get TaskRay Info - When I inspected my issue I found the ID to be `a0R2E00000LMA9iUAH`.
 1. Create local branch - `git checkout -b feature/a0R2E00000LMA9iUAH`.